Langley Residence Hall

 - Have a substantially better chance of graduating!

-The Residence Life program at NHTI is designed to provide a safe and comfortable environment where students may live and grow, and study within a community of peers.
 Each student is responsible for what takes place in his/her room and consequently may live the way he/she chooses as long as he/she abides by state and federal laws, as well as NHTI policy and philosophy, and does not interfere with the rights of others.

 As a member of the residence hall community, each student has a responsibility to live with respect for the other members of the community.
 The residence hall staff is responsible for insuring that the rights of students and the property of NHTI are not abused.

 By signing the residence hall contract the resident agrees to abide by whatever rules have been or may be established by NHTI.
-Rules now in effect are printed and any subsequent changes will be posted.
+Rules now in effect are published and any subsequent changes will be posted.
 Violation of any residence hall rule or NHTI policy may result in termination of the residence hall contract and visitation privileges to the residence halls.